stackhpc/ansible-slurm-appliance/environments/README.md

 that conforms to the structure we expect.
 Providing that the inventory conforms to this structure, the ansible code will still be able to interface with that inventory.
-This allows the ansible code to be decoupled from the code that deployed the infrastructure and can therefore be tool and cloud agnostic i.e we don't care if you use terraform or ansible.
+This allows the ansible code to be decoupled from the code that deployed the infrastructure and can therefore be tool and cloud agnostic i.e we don't care if you use tofu or ansible.

 A pattern we use is to chain multiple ansible inventories to provide a crude form of inheritance. e.g